holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 </p>
 <br>

 3. After the process is finished, a new file will be created in the same folder (HOLOS_4).
 Windows will then allow you to rename this zipped file.
 Change the name of this file to **holos-data-files**.
-You can then send this compressed/zipped file to [aafc.holos.acc@canada.ca](mailto:aafc.holos.acc@canada.ca) as an attachment for troubleshooting purposes.
-This zipped archive file will contain all the files that you selected in step 1.
+You can send this compressed/zipped file to the holos developers by [creating a new issue on the GitHub repository](#how-to-report-an-error-message-and-create-a-bug-report).
+This zipped archive file will contain all the files you selected in step 1.

 <br>
 <p align="center">